Gwendolyn00/technical-portfolio/av-dashboard/README.md

 - **Response Time:** Improved by identifying high-need locations

 ### Business Insights Enabled
-- Identified that 3 specific rooms generated 40% of all support requests
+- Identified that specific support requests for each building
 - Discovered peak support hours for better staffing
 - Tracked recurring issues to prioritize equipment upgrades

 ### User Adoption
-- 60+ faculty and staff can now self-serve support data
 - Non-technical users can run reports with a button click
 - Team uses dashboard for weekly planning meetings